Table of Contents

 The Grooming of Bulldog Dachshund Mix

 Bulldachs are not demanding when it comes to grooming.
 They usually have a single-layered coat, so a proper weekly brushing should suffice.
 In rare cases, your pup may inherit the double-layered coat of their Dachshund parent, which means more frequent brushing sessions are required.
+In case your pooch suffers from dry skin, think about making some changes in their nutrition.

 These gorgeous pooches will not need a lot of bathing, but you should still do it once in a while.
 Cleaning their face and ears is necessary, and you can use wipes to do so.
 Clipping nails is mandatory as well.
 If you are not sure how to do it correctly, just visit a doggy beauty parlor.